SalarGhotaslo/GithubCV/README.md

 #### Self led learner

 I break problems down piece by piece and always have a good image of what clients/ businesses wants when an idea has been pitched.
 I am able to use my initiative to build on these ideas to produce meaningful work, using previous experience working as an analyst/project manager and online resources as my tools.
-I have been able to transfer this skill when studying at Makers Academy.
+I have been able to transfer this skill whilst studying at Makers Academy.

 ## Experience